-In order to fulfil our Academy mission of ensuring a first class education and a breadth of opportunity to all of our pupils in light of the Christian Gospel, it is essential that we encourage the highest standards of learning behaviours.
+In order to fulfil the Academy mission of ensuring a first class education and a breadth of opportunity to all of our pupils in light of the Christian Gospel, it is essential that we encourage the highest standards of learning behaviours.
 We must also ensure a robust reward system where achievement and effort are praised and rewarded in equal measure.
-Only then will each pupil and member of staff be able to "Soar to the heights together".
-The Academy's rewards policy should be read alongside this document.
+Only then will each pupil and member of staff be able to "soar to the heights together".

-In the following document, we will outline how we promote positive behaviours for learning, as well as explaining what sanctions and systems are in place to support this.
-The end result, is that in all areas of the Academy, our pupils and staff should show and expect to see the highest standards of behaviour.
+In the following document, we will outline how we promote positive behaviours for learning, reward positive behaviour, as well as explaining what sanctions and systems are in place to support this.
+The end result is that in all areas of the Academy, our pupils and staff should show and expect to see the highest standards of behaviour.
 It should be the case that every member of our community feels valued and respected, and that each person is treated fairly within a climate of mutual trust and respect.
 This will ensure that we provide a caring, positive, safe and stimulating environment, which promotes the social, moral, spiritual and cultural development of everyone.

-We should recognise that the success of our behaviour and reward systems depend on the full support of parents.
-The Home/Academy Agreement, which everyone has signed, forms the core agreement of how we will work together.
+We should recognise that the success of our behaviour and reward systems depend on the full support of parents/carers.
+The Home-Academy Agreement, which everyone should sign, forms the core agreement of how we will work together.
 This agreement is signed upon entry to the Academy.
 It is updated in accordance with our policy review cycle.